 Yes, it sounds strange, but hit down to get your iron shots up in the air.
 Drivers and fairway woods have less loft and are designed to be swept off the tee or ground.

 Master a balanced finish.
 If you can hold your finish until your golf ball lands you were likely balanced through impact.
 If you are balanced through impact, you are likely to hit the ball out of the centre of the club.

 As a result, trying to hold a balanced finish is one of the simplest and most effective swing thoughts when learning to play golf.

 As you get closer to the green you’ll need to use a smaller swing to control the distance your shots travel.
 Within 15 yards of the green, you can chip the ball.

 A chipping swing is a short swing back and through aiming to brush the grass under the golf ball.
 Just like the longer iron shots, this action allows the loft on the golf club to do all the work and pop the ball up into the air.

 Check out this guide on chipping tips for more on learning the basics of chipping.

-Pitching is anything which needs a bigger swing than a chip, but isn’t a full golf swing.
-There is no clear point where pitching begins, but generally we’d consider a shot a pitch, rather than a chip, when the ball travels 20 yards or more through the air.
+Pitching is anything that needs a bigger swing than a chip but isn’t a full golf swing.
+There is no clear point where pitching begins, but generally, we’d consider a shot a pitch, rather than a chip, when the ball travels 20 yards or more through the air.

 Learning to Putt